MaaIik/LightUp/README.md

-# LightUp / Akari
+# LightUp / Akari Puzzle Solver

 In this Project, I am working on creating an Akari puzzle solver.